AnupamSingh0211/aragorn/README.md

 ![The Strider](images/aragorn.jpg)

-A Simple Java Script Library, to track events in our JS code bases.
+A Simple Type Script Library, to track events in our JS code bases.

 <br>
 Tracking time taken by a piece of code is always the easiest way to do profiling.